 When Novo Nordisk, the world’s leading insulin producer, wanted to develop new ways of preventing diabetes, they turned to Tandemic’s innovation lab team to design a new health intervention combining digital tools, community health promoters, and behaviour change approaches.

 As UNICEF looked to develop locally appropriate approaches to providing quality education to marginalised youth, they turned to Tandemic to uncover new opportunities, co-design with community stakeholders, design, and validate create a new approach to providing education.

 A 2.5 day, hands-on experiential workshop for senior managers and staff to understand and experience key elements of design thinking, a proven approach used by the world’s top innovators.

+Get months of work done in a week.
 A one or two-week project where we guide a cross-functional team from your organisation on a specific mission, such as rapidly designing and testing prototypes or discovering new opportunities through a deeper, ethnographic understanding of users.